PJM Glossary

 Exports

-The sum of all external transactions where PJM is the Point of Receipt.
+External transactions where PJM is the point of receipt.

 Extended Summer Demand Resources